Actionable Insights

 Ongoing cultivation

-The most common IPS maintenance mistake is treating the document as monolithic — a single body of text that must be rewritten whenever any detail changes.
+The most common IPS maintenance mistake is treating the document as a monolithic body of text that must be broadly rewritten whenever any detail changes.
 This makes updates feel expensive and therefore postponed, which is how IPS documents become stale.

 The structural solution is simple: anything that changes frequently belongs in an appendix, not in the body of the document.
-Asset allocation targets, ESG exclusion lists, approved manager rosters, fee benchmarks — all of these should live in appendices.
-The core document covers purpose, policy, and principles.
-It rarely needs to change.
-The appendices absorb the evolution.
+Asset-allocation targets, ESG exclusion lists, approved manager rosters, and fee benchmarks should live in the evolving appendices.
+The core document covers purpose, policy, and principles; it rarely needs to change.

 This also makes the annual review manageable.
 The Chair walks the committee through the appendices: does our target allocation still match our time horizon and return objective?
 Are there manager changes to note?
 Has our spending policy produced the right results?
 The body of the document is touched only when something fundamental shifts — a new grant program, a major gift that changes the liquidity profile, a change in applicable law.